-Finch, a digital sustainability tool and browser extension that combines real science with real reviews to rate products' environmental and social impacts, recently announced the winners of its first "Best Of" product awards, recognizing excellence across five categories: Baby, Bathroom, Kitchen, Laundry, and Personal Care.
-The company rated hundreds of thousands of products based on key factors across six environmental footprints, while also evaluating their efficacy from real reviews.
+Finch, a digital sustainability tool and browser extension that combines real science with real reviews to score products' environmental and social impacts, recently announced the winners of its first "Best Of" product awards, recognizing excellence across five categories: Baby, Bathroom, Kitchen, Laundry, and Personal Care.
+The company scored hundreds of thousands of products based on key factors across six environmental footprints, while also evaluating their efficacy from real reviews.

 The six key footprints are as follows:

 - Climate Footprint: The carbon dioxide and other greenhouse gases that are directly or indirectly released into the atmosphere by a product when it is made or used.